storacha/specs/w3-plan.md

 ### `plan/get`

 Capability can be invoked to get information about the plan that the account is currently signed up for.
+The plan name and the storage limit are returned.
+The plan limit is expressed in bytes.
+Not to be confused with the storage **included** in the plan.
+A `0` limit indicates that uploads will not be rejected due to hitting a limit (the plan is effectively "unlimited"), which doesn't mean the customer won't be charged for the extra storage.

 > `did:mailto:web.mail:alice` invokes `plan/get` capability provided by `did:web:web3.storage`